Hongkou casts wide net for talent to develop North Bund waterfront

 The North Bund Group that oversees the new stage of development on the riverfront hit the headlines late last year by launching a global recruitment drive for professional managers.

-The deputy general manager, with an annual salary of up to 1.5 million yuan (US$232,050), will oversee urban renewal planning, project development and management of the three-year project.
+The deputy general manager, with an annual salary of 1-1.5 million yuan (US$231,600), will oversee urban renewal planning, project development and management of the three-year project.

 It is the first time a state-owned enterprise in Hongkou has looked to hire a manager from outside the region to promote and develop the North Bund region with a global vision.